|

 Special Services Held Throughout the Year Include:

-- Christmas Eve, Holy Communion Candlelight Service, 7:30 p.m.
+- Christmas Eve, Holy Communion, Candlelight Service, Dec 24, at 7 pm

 - Midweek Lenten Services, (see Lenten Services info.)